Fact-checked by the Snapmessages editorial team

 Telegram Is Best For

-• Journalists and activists in regions with internet restrictions (with Secret Chats enabled)
+- Journalists and activists in regions with internet restrictions, provided Secret Chats are enabled

 Users focused on privacy should note that Telegram’s Secret Chats also support disappearing messages with customizable timers, offering strong ephemeral communication when configured correctly.